getvariant/variant-java-servlet-adapter/README.md

 % mvn install:install-file -Dfile=lib/variant-core-0.10.0.jar -DgroupId=com.variant -DartifactId=variant-core -Dversion=0.10.0 -Dpackaging=jar
 ```
+__∎ Running unit tests__
+Unit tests expect two test variation schemata to be deployed on an instance of Variant server, running at `http://localhost:5377`.
+Simply copy the contents of `src/test/resurces/schemata` to your server's `schemata` directory.

 __∎ Package the Servlet Adapter JAR__
 ```shell
 % mvn clean package
 ```
-this will create the `java-client-servlet-adapter-0.10.0.jar` file in the `/target` directory.
+this will run the unit tests and create the `java-client-servlet-adapter-0.10.0.jar` file in the `/target` directory.